alwaysdata/documentation/content/sites/legal-requirements-on-internet.en.md

 ### Hosting

-- corporate entity,
+- corporate entity: SARL alwaysdata
-- address,
+- address: 91 Rue du Faubourg Saint-Honoré, 75008 Paris, France
-- phone number.
+- phone number: +33 1 84 16 23 49

 Here is an example that can be placed on your website:

 {{% notice %}}
-Host: this website is hosted by [ALWAYSDATA](https://www.alwaysdata.com), a limited liability company with its head office at 91 Rue du Faubourg Saint-Honoré, 75008 Paris, France (phone +33 1 84 16 23 40).
+Host: this website is hosted by [alwaysdata](https://www.alwaysdata.com), a limited liability company with its head office at 91 Rue du Faubourg Saint-Honoré, 75008 Paris, France (phone +33 1 84 16 23 49).
 {{% /notice %}}

 ## Personal data